artefactual/atom-docs/user-manual/access-content/search-atom.rst

    would like to see more results, finish entering your search term and press enter.
 5. If you have pressed enter, AtoM will redirect you to a search results page.
-   The following image has been annotated with letters (A-E in orange circles) to outline some of the features of the results page that will help you navigate, and narrow your search:
+   The following image has been annotated with letters (A-F in orange circles) to outline some of the features of the results page that will help you navigate, and narrow your search: